Cash Accounting & Handling

 - This criteria helps ensure that any accounts receivable of the college resulting from credit sales made by any department will be recorded and monitored.

-- Reference Business Procedure 5.3.8-P (Accounts Receivable) – If an item is not paid at the time of service, the Accounts Receivable Module is required to be used.
+- Reference Administrative Procedure 5.3.8-P (Accounts Receivable) – If an item is not paid at the time of service, the Accounts Receivable Module is required to be used.

 Checks are accepted only for amounts owed.